Many people dream of owning a small business.

 Your take-home salary as an owner will then depend on your profits after expenses like:

-Your salary as a small business owner will be based on your store’s overall financial success, and your liquor store’s potential to make a profit is influenced by several factors.
+Your salary as a small liquor store owner will be based on your store’s overall financial success, and your store’s potential to make a profit is influenced by several factors.
 If you’re in the early stages of opening a liquor store, these are key considerations:

 Making strategic decisions about where your liquor store should be located, how much space you need, and what role you hope to fill in your local liquor market will put you on the best possible path to success.